-Similarly, a recent study (Baji 2019) found caregivers to spend an average of 27.6 h per week on informal care in Hungary.
+Similarly, a recent study (Baji 2019) found carers to spend an average of 27.6 h per week on informal care in Hungary.
 This corresponds to 69% of a usual 40-h workweek (in a paid job).
-As a large majority of caregivers were working or studying, these findings suggest that care hours substantially reduced leisure time.
-Moreover, a majority of caregivers did not live together with the care recipient.
+As a large majority of carers were working or studying, these findings suggest that care hours substantially reduced leisure time.
+Moreover, a majority of carers did not live together with the care recipient.
 Hence, they had to travel regularly to provide care, which took substantial amounts of time as well.
-In about two-thirds of the cases, care lasted for more than 1 year, indicating a longstanding strain on involved caregivers.
+In about two-thirds of the cases, care lasted for more than 1 year, indicating a longstanding strain on involved carers.

 Caring obligations can create obstacles to taking up a job, particularly among women.
 20% of inactive Hungarian women between the ages of 15 and 64 gave the obligations of looking after children or incapacitated adults as the main reason for not seeking a job.
 This is higher than in the EU as a whole, and much higher than among men.

 In Hungary, according to HCSO statistics from 2012, 30,550 people over 50 years of age had given up work as a result of family and care obligations.
 26,100 of these (74%) were women (HCSO, 2013).
 This is not simply a problem in terms of increased poverty at the individual family level, it also negatively affects the entire economy.
 It contributes to the existing labour shortage, and goes against the employment objectives of the Europe 2020 strategy.